 Your passport.
 Carry it with you in a safe pocket/pouch at all times

 A photocopy of your passport and credit cards.
 Keep these in your suitcase.
 Keep a copy on your mobile phone as well.

-"Money" in the form of ATM card, travelers cheques and a credit cards.
+"Money" in the form of ATM card and credit cards.

 You can pick up the DSP-11 "Passport Application" at most local Post Offices.
 If you are not a US citizen, contact the embassy of your country.